What budget should be allocated to develop a SaaS MVP after its launch?

 5 min

-An MVP (Minimum Viable Product) is only a starting point in the creation of a software solution.
-It is a simplified version, designed to validate initial functional and technical assumptions with controlled development costs.
+An MVP (Minimum Viable Product) is just a starting point in the creation of a software solution.
+It is a simplified version, designed to validate initial functional and technical assumptions at a controlled development cost.
 But to turn it into a true business management software, post-launch investments quickly become essential.

-The evolution from an MVP to a complete SaaS solution involves much more than simply adding features.
-You need to consider customization, customer relationship management, integration with your information system, scalability, task automation, and data security.
+The evolution from an MVP to a complete SaaS involves much more than simply adding features.
+You need to think about customization, customer relationship management, integration with your information system, scaling, task automation, and data security.
 These are all critical steps in transforming a minimalist tool into an integrated management solution capable of supporting your business performance, productivity, and operational management challenges.

-Before going into detail, we recommend that you consult our main guide How much does it cost to develop custom SaaS software in 2025? to understand the budgetary orders of magnitude, possible business models (license, subscription, cloud hosting, etc.), and the key stages of professional software development.
+Before going into detail, we recommend that you consult our main guide, How much will it cost to develop a custom SaaS solution in 2025? to understand the budgetary orders of magnitude, possible business models (license, subscription, cloud hosting, etc.), and the key steps in professional software development.

 1. Extended features and business evolution